 The idea of bunk beds was initially created for space conservation.
 The military, large families on a farm, etc. have used these forever, but just because your space is limited in these modern times isn’t a reason to not make it aesthetically pleasing.
 The bunk below space is limited, but the bright white walls and trim have opened the room and with the orange accent in the back it really stands out.
 It’s crisp, clean, and could be either a boy or girls room.

-The bed featured below has cleverly built itself into an existing nook in the room leaving more space for toys, dressers, and necessities.
+Custom beds can be cleverly built itself into an existing nook in the room leaving more space for toys, dressers, and necessities.
 This is also a good example to show that a bunk isn’t always only a good option for a two person room, but opens up possibilities for more space for one kid, as the inspiration here gives the child a playhouse beneath the bed, giving it almost a tree house feel.

 If your child has a hang up of monsters being in the closet, you can kill two birds with one stone by making the closet their bunk space.
 Not only have you given the room considerable more space, but it’s easy to close the door and inspire the illusion that the room is quite larger than it is.
 Or perhaps it could be used as extra sleeping space in a guest room.
 The possibilities are endless when this kind of ingenuity is involved.